 Tim Willinger group - Studying Mucosal Immunity and Inflammation In Vivo

-My research group studies immune responses in mucosal tissues with a focus on the lung.
+The Tim Willinger research group studies immune responses in mucosal tissues with a focus on the lung.
 We want to understand how the immune system helps maintain healthy organ function and how disturbed immune function causes chronic tissue inflammation.

 About our research

+We study immune responses in mucosal tissues with a focus on the lung.
+We want to understand how the immune system helps maintain healthy organ function and how disturbed immune function causes chronic tissue inflammation.
 Inflammatory diseases of the lung are very common, such as coronavirus disease 19 (COVID-19) and chronic obstructive pulmonary disease (COPD).
 However, today no cure is available for these important human diseases.

 Follow us on Twitter